bezata/getmefcknabi/packages/cli/README.md

 ## 🚀 Features

 - 🎯 **Extract ABIs from any smart contract address**
+- 🛡️ **Works with unverified contracts** by analyzing their bytecode
 - 🔗 **Support for all major EVM chains** (Ethereum, Polygon, Arbitrum, Optimism, etc.)
 - 🎨 **Interactive mode** with guided prompts
 - 📝 **Multiple output formats** (JSON and TypeScript)